emma-sax4/emmasax4.info/.github/STRUCTURE_OF_THIS_PROJECT.md

 To write drafts, make a new file in the `_posts/` directory (or in a subdirectory if the post will be part of a category).
 The new file should be named in the following pattern: `YYYY-MM-DD-test-post-title`.
 Because this draft hasn't been published yet, I usually just put in the date I hope to publish the draft (usually a few days in the future).

-Then, when you run `jekyll serve --future` locally, the draft post(s) should appear at the top of the list of posts, and should show as "Unpublished".
+Then, when you run `jekyll serve --future` locally, the draft post(s) should appear at the top of the list of posts, and should show as "Unpublished."

 When it's time to publish the post, you can either:
 * Publish the post today: